 While it’s clear where everyone sits in the hierarchy, the firm has a laid back vibe and there’s lots of interaction between staff at all levels and a friendly and sociable workplace vibe.
 Professionalism is expected during the work day but you can expect to have a lot of fun socialising with your colleagues after hours.

 "Join one of our student programs and kick start your career.

 What’s our advice?

-At Grant Thornton, talented people are empowered to make a real difference.
+At Grant Thornton, our people are empowered to make a real difference.
 Our culture ignites and fosters high performance.
 We’re passionate about our clients’ success – and we care deeply about our work and each other.
 We’re committed to our people, our clients and the communities we live in to make a difference.

-Every day, we help dynamic organisations unlock their potential for growth by delivering intuitive and relevant insights.
-With 42,000 people in more than 130 countries, we truly understand that talented people drive all of our successes.
+Every day, we help dynamic organisations unlock their potential for growth by delivering unique insights and future-focused, commercial advice.
+With more than 50,000 people across135 countries, we truly understand that talented people drive all of our successes.

 As a graduate at our firm, you’ll be supported and empowered from the beginning.
-We’ll help you become a respected and trusted adviser to Australia’s dynamic, growing businesses.
+We’ll help you become a respected and trusted adviser to Australia’s leading mid-size businesses.
 You’ll be encouraged to develop key skills and fresh approaches, and gain exposure to clients on a variety of projects.

 Plus, we offer global and local mobility, and a variety of roles, projects and clients to keep you engaged and progressing in your career.
 Our comprehensive CA support program includes mentoring, paid study leave and extensive support materials and our CA pass rates are consistently above average.